We hope that staying at Fron Cottage, in its secluded location by a stream and surrounded by farmland, will give you a holiday to remember.

-The cottage has ample private parking with plenty of turning space.
+The cottage has ample private parking for 2 or 3 cars with plenty of turning space.

-We provide bed linen, towels, and tea towels as well as the essentials in the kitchen and a few treats for you on arrival.
+Bed linen, towels, and tea towels are provided as well as the essentials in the kitchen plus a few treats for you to enjoy on arrival.

 Electric, underfloor heating and WiFi are also included, together with a basket of logs and kindling for the wood burner.

 We welcome 1 well-behaved dog, as the area offers excellent walking opportunities with or without a canine friend.
 We can be persuaded to take an additional dog if you can guarantee that they will get on with each other.
 We add a small additional charge for each dog.
 There is open access to the stream from the garden, something you may want to consider if coming with young children.